Y3454R/badamer-makhon/README.md

 ## 🧠 Keras

 Keras is a high-level deep learning API that allows users to easily build, train, and deploy neural networks.
 It abstracts many low-level details of neural networks and provides a simple, user-friendly interface for complex tasks.
 [Explore](https://www.notion.so/Keras-e2587ac62cf14f1aa3bf410feaf480b4).

+## 🔦 Lidar

+Lidar is a method for determining ranges by targeting an object or a surface with a laser and measuring the time for the reflected light to return to the receiver.
+[Wiki](https://en.wikipedia.org/wiki/Lidar)